wolfmanjm/kivy-smoothie-host/README.md

 #### RPI4b and Buster
 It is a little harder to get this to run on an RPI4b, it is recommended to run under XWindows (>= 2GB memory is needed).
-Basically you will need to install kivy @stable or @master (>= 2.0.0) and build from source, then follow the next paragraph.
+Basically you will need to install kivy @stable or @master (>= 2.0.0) or build from source, then follow the next paragraph.
 If you read the Kivy install instructions for rpi4b and buster you *may* be able to get a touch screen to run without XWindows but I have not tested this.

 #### Running under XWindows on RPI